-Joanna Key is the Director for Strategy and Planning at the Department for Exiting the European Union.
+Joanna Key is the Director for Legislation and Constitution at the Department for Exiting the European Union.

 Joanna joined the UK Civil Service in the mid-1990s.
 She has worked on a range of issues including housing, energy and rural policy, but has specialised in urban planning and climate change policy.